Aurelian-C/React-Summary_App/src/markdowns/051__Queueing_a_series_of_state_updates.md

 }
 ```

-However, as you might recall from the previous section, ==each render’s state values are fixed==, so the value of `number` inside the first render’s event handler is always `0`, no matter how many times you call `setNumber(number + 1)`.
+However, as you might recall from the previous lecture, ==each render’s state values are fixed==, so the value of `number` inside the first render’s event handler is always `0`, no matter how many times you call `setNumber(number + 1)`.

 ==**React waits until _all_ code in the event handlers has run before processing your state updates**.
 This is why the re-render only happens *after* all these `setNumber()` calls==.